mts7/php-dependency-injection/README.md

 Container can happen through the `load` method.
 Provide an array indexed by the abstract ID (key, class name, etc.) with a value of a concretion.
 Load is merely an alias for `set` that includes an iterator to set the values.
-This is best used when combined with a factory that provides auto loading of a preconfigured list of abstractions and their concretions.
+This is best used when combined with a factory that provides auto-loading of a preconfigured list of abstractions and their concretions.

 [Full Example](examples/load-array.php)